dinhhuydh/rake_t/README.md

 ## About

-The gem is inspired of the gem [sextant](https://github.com/schneems/sextant)
+The gem inspired by the gem [sextant](https://github.com/schneems/sextant)

 Thanks for advice from [Tien Le] (https://github.com/tienle), founder of [kiemtailieu.com](http://kiemtailieu.com)